-Notice is hereby given that the Annual Meeting of Shareholders of Sun Communities, Inc. (the "Company") will be held at the Embassy Suites, 28100 Franklin Road, Southfield, MI 48034, on Wednesday, May 23, 2007, at 11:00 a.m., local time, for the following purposes:
+Notice is hereby given that the Annual Meeting of Shareholders of Sun Communities, Inc. (the "Company") will be held at the Hilton Garden Inn, 26000 American Drive, Southfield, MI 48034, on Friday, July 18, 2008, at 11:00 a.m., local time, for the following purposes:

-- (1) To elect two Directors to serve until the Annual Meeting of Shareholders to be held in 2010 or until their successors shall have been duly elected and qualified; and - (2) To transact such other business as may properly come before the meeting.
+- (1) To elect two Directors to serve until the Annual Meeting of Shareholders to be held in 2011 or until their successors shall have been duly elected and qualified; - (2) To ratify the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm for 2008 and thereafter; and - (3) To transact such other business as may properly come before the meeting.